lucasluizss/jdotxt/reports/recitation#02.md

 - `com.todotxt.todotxttouch.util.Path.parentPath`
   - It will verify if parent path is blank and validate it's content by returning the validated parent path or an empty string if not valid.
 - `com.todotxt.todotxttouch.util.Util.createParentDirectory`
-  - Create new directory folder or file for the program usage.
+  - Create new parent directory folder of a file for the program usage.
-- 5
+- `com.todotxt.todotxttouch.util.Util.renameFile`
+  - This function is used for renaming files in the program.

 ## Step-by-step of the ‘Category-Partition’ algorithm for each function.